Adjunct Associate Professor

 - Cornell Outstanding Educator for having most influenced a Merrill Presidential Scholar, Stephen Galdi (2016) Cornell University

-- Early Grant for Exploratory Research (EAGER) (2016) NSF-Division of Environmental Chemical Sciences, Division of Geobiology and Low-Temperature Geochemistry, and Division of Environmental Engineering
+- Early Grant for Exploratory Research (EAGER) (PI: Aristilde) (2016) National Science Foundation--Co-funded by Environmental Chemical Sciences, Geobiology and Low-Temperature Geochemistry, Environmental Engineering

 Presentations and Activities

 - Glyphosate Mobility in Transport-Prone Soils.
 2018 Agriculture, Food & Environmental Systems In-Service.
 November 2018.
 Cornell Cooperative Extension Administration.
 Ithaca, NY United States.

 - Characterizing and mitigating glyphosate herbicide mobilization in agroecosystems.
 FY 2018 Water and Soils Project Directors Annual Meeting.
 October 2018.
 USDA-NIFA.
 University of Delaware, Newark, DE.

 - Water and Carbon Cycles in Terrestrial Ecosystems: Probing Molecular Connections.
 November 2017.
 Great Seminar Series, Institut des Sciences de la Terre (ISTerre).
 Grenoble, France.

 - Single-Cell Insights on the Metabolic Network Complexity of Mixed-Substrate Carbon Processing by Bacteria: Coupling Proteomics with Metabolomics.
 November 2017.
 University of Tübingen.
 Tübingen, Germany.